Icohedron/SleepVote/README.md

+# [CURRENTLY DISCONTINUED]
+If you would like to become the new maintainer of this project, please contact me.

 # Sleep Vote
 This plugin allows players to make a vote to skip the night.
 This is done simply by sleeping in a bed.